oz/aguaxaca/README.md

-# Aguaxaca
+# Aguaxaca 🚰

 As of 2025, Oaxaca's water distribution schedules are shared daily through images, on two social networks: Facebook and X (formerly Twitter).
-I guess it's a workaround to format and message length limitations of these platforms, but it excludes people with visual disabilities, and also makes it impossible to search through this data.
+I imagine that it's a workaround to message length and formatting limitations of these platforms.
+This is still annoying.
+It does exclude people with visual disabilities, and also makes it impossible to search through the data.

 This also forces the citizens to create accounts on privately owned social networks.
 There is no public historical data about the schedules,